Created: 30 Oct 2025

 • Reclaimed human capacity

-By automating repetitive tasks like document drafting, data categorization, and report generation, employees can redirect their time toward creative, analytical, and strategic work.
+Automating repetitive tasks like document drafting, data categorization, and report generation, may help employees redirect their time toward more creative, analytical, and strategic work.
 This reallocation of human effort directly correlates with higher innovation rates and improved job satisfaction.

 • Lower risk, higher agility